 Patients who undergo cytoreduction with HIPEC can live anywhere from 38-92 months after diagnosis.
 Without any treatment, patients with peritoneal mesothelioma can expect to live less than six months.

-Practicing medicine since 1976, Dr. Sugarbaker currently serves as the Chief of the Peritoneal Surface Malignancy Program at the Washington Hospital Center in Washington, D.C.
+Practicing medicine since 1976, Dr. Sugarbaker served as the Chief of the Peritoneal Surface Malignancy Program at the Washington Hospital Center in Washington, D.C.

 He is also the brother of the late renowned pleural mesothelioma specialist Dr. David Sugarbaker.

 Dr. James Pingpank has more than a decade of experience treating peritoneal mesothelioma.
 He currently treats patients at the University of Pittsburgh Hillman Cancer Center.

 Like Dr. Sugarbaker, he uses cytoreduction with HIPEC to help patients live longer.
 Dr. Pingpank notes that through this treatment, mesothelioma is slow to return after it is removed.

 “A large number of patients go a significant amount of time without a recurrence [where the cancer returns] and when [recurrences] do happen, they happen at a very slow rate of progression.”